ni/measurement-plugin-python/packages/service/README.md

         poetry new <name_of_the_project>
         ```

-    3. Add the `ni-measurement-plugin-sdk-service` package as a dependency using the [`poetry add`](https://python-poetry.org/docs/cli/#add) command.
+    3. Add the `ni-measurement-plugin-sdk` package as a dependency using the [`poetry add`](https://python-poetry.org/docs/cli/#add) command.

         ``` cmd
         cd <name_of_the_project>
-        poetry add ni-measurement-plugin-sdk-service
+        poetry add ni-measurement-plugin-sdk
         ```

     4. The virtual environment will be auto-created by poetry.